 We’ve used them to book apartments all around the world, and appreciate the easy search filters and comprehensive review system from people who have experienced the properties.

 For property owners, it’s free to list on Booking.com, with a fee applied per booking.
 You can sign up as an owner using this link.

-If you’re a property owner, it’s also free to list your property on FlipKey, which will put your property in the TripAdvisor search engine, searchable across all their sites.
+If you’re a property owner, it’s also free to list your property on Agoda, which will put your property in the Agoda search engine.
 Property owners can register here.

 It is worth mentioning that there are a few downsides to Homestay – the main one being availability.
 Whilst they have properties in over 150 countries, they don’t have the choice of somewhere like AirBnB (although the same can be said for nearly every AirBnB alternative on this list!).

-For example, we tried to find accommodation in New Orleans on our recent trip there, and there were hundreds of locations on AirBnB, and less than ten on Homestay.
+For example, we tried to find accommodation in New Orleans on a trip there for Mardi Gras, and there were hundreds of locations on AirBnB, and less than ten on Homestay.

 If you’re a property owner, it’s free to list on Homestay.
 Do bear in mind that Homestay is a hosted experience, so is by definition a bit more hands on.
-If that sounds good to you, don’t miss out on up to $100 credit if you sign up as an owner using this link.
+If that sounds good to you, you can sign up as a Homestay host here.

 Paying to stay somewhere is all well and good, but what if you could live all around the world, entirely for free?
 Sounds impossible?
 Well, it isn’t, thanks to the concept of house sitting.

 The way this works is that people who own houses occasionally want to leave them and go on trips.
 These can be for any length of time from a few days to weeks or even months.